-In the past, sports were leisure time activities that few working men could afford.
-And let’s not forget working life began at twelve years of age back in 1908 when the first London Olympics were staged.
+Previously, sports were leisure activities that few working men could afford.
+And let’s not forget working life began at twelve years of age in 1908 when the first London Olympics were staged.
 In 1908 nearly all of the UK’s 146 medal winners were privately educated.

-So, just why is there such a divide between public school and state-funded sport achievements?
+So, why is there such a divide between public school and state-funded sports achievements?
 Perhaps Sir Peter Lampl, chairman of the Sutton Trust, a public mobility charity, hit a few hard nails on the head when he said recently:

 “While we congratulate all our Olympic winners, this research shows that independent school students are more than five times over-represented amongst our medal winners relative to their proportion in the population.